After you've filed a personal injury claim and begun negotiating, you're likely looking forward to the end of the settlement process.

 Negotiating, mediators, and arbitrators can all lead to dead ends in some cases, and it can make reaching a final decision seem impossible.
 In this situation, taking your personal injury case to court may be your last option.

 If you do decide to go to court, you can pursue compensation in either small claims court or civil court.
 Small claims courts are for smaller compensation amounts, and most states have limits.
 If you are seeking more compensation, civil court is the way to go.
-Nolo offers a useful table for checking out your state's small claims court limit.
+Enjuris offers a useful table for checking out your state's small claims court limit.

 A judge will hear both sides and issue an injury judgment that is legally binding.
 Whatever the judge decides, the plaintiff and defendant must abide by that judgment.